 The pipefitting trade includes but is not limited to the fabrication, installation, maintenance and repair of all types of pipes and related materials.
 This includes installing hot water and steam heating systems, refrigeration, air conditioning, oil burners, stokers, power piping, welding, industrial process piping, pneumatic and digital temperature control equipment, high and low pressure boilers, pneumatic piping, hydraulic piping and system commissioning.Back to Top

-The Pipefitters Apprenticeship Program consists of five years of class room and lab training.
+The Pipefitters Apprenticeship Program consists of five years of classroom and lab training.
 Apprentices have opportunities to advance in all aspects of the Pipefitting industry.
 Our training provides the framework for Construction and HVAC Service Apprentices to develop into highly skilled Journeyman.
 Apprentices will have the opportunity to work when not in class.
-Class sessions begin in September of each year.
 Scheduled holiday breaks are included through out the program.Back to Top

 The applicant must be 18 years of age prior to date of applying.
 Applicant must be a High School Graduate or have passed a High School Equivalent Test (GED).

 The recruitment, selection, employment, and training of apprentices during their apprenticeship, shall be without discrimination because of race, color, religion, national origin, or sex.
 The Pipe Fitters Local 533 Educational Training Fund will take affirmative action to provide equal opportunity in apprenticeship and will operate the apprenticeship program as required under title 29 of the Code of Federal Regulations, part 30.Back to Top